cloudnative-pg/cloudnative-pg/docs/src/controller.md

 ## Coherence of PVCs

-Sometimes one PostgreSQL instance works on multiple PVCs: this happens when WAL storage is kept separated from `PGDATA`.
+PostgreSQL instances can be configured to work with multiple PVCs: this is how WAL storage can be separated from `PGDATA`.

 The two data stores need to be coherent from the PostgreSQL point of view, as they're used simultaneously.
 If you delete the PVC corresponding to